lowagner/bitbox-snake/README.md

 * right/left:  adds more/less food to the screen
 * Y:  changes topography between torus and edges-will-kill-you.
 * X:  toggles single-player only mode
+* B:  changes gun mode.  fire a bullet with B in game if you toggle guns on.
+  * guns 0:  no guns
+  * guns 1-2-3:  bullets shoot slowly-fast-faster
 * R/L:  increases/decreases starting snake size
 * select:  takes a picture of the current screen, saves it to snakeXXX.ppm.

-if you want to see the variables you are modifying, you can do so by pressing R+start. this must be done when the game is running (i.e. the game is unpaused).  once you do this, however, you lose your saved progress, and the game restarts (after unpausing).  (this is because the screen itself encodes the game state, so displaying other information will corrupt the game state.)
+if you want to see the variables you are modifying, you can do so by pressing R+start.

+in game, once you hit R+start, you lose your saved progress, and the game restarts (after unpausing).  (this is because the screen itself encodes the game state, so displaying other information will corrupt the game state.)

 ## screenshots

 ![option screen](https://raw.githubusercontent.com/lowagner/bitbox-snake/master/snake986.png)

-the option screen...
+the option/intro screen above, and other in-game screenshots below:

 ![in game action](https://raw.githubusercontent.com/lowagner/bitbox-snake/master/snake383.png)